 - Work with experienced consultants and gain a better understanding of risk control, including occupational safety, as well as how basic concepts and principles are applied with customers

 - Gain exposure to a variety of industries over a short period of time

 - EHS Intern at Attune Foods, LLC: The EHS Intern serves within our Environmental, Health, and Safety team, will be responsible in ensuring the company is compliant with local, state, and federal laws through the development and refinement of environmental and safety training programs.
 Assist in EHS program implementation and management and review of current safety work practices.
 The ideal candidate will have strong interpersonal, communication, teamwork, time management and organizational skills, will be highly motivated, self-directed and accountable, and will have the ability to work effectively with all levels of staff across the organization.
 For more information contact: Susan Trout, email@example.com

 - Check out the sites below for more opportunities:

-- College of Engineering Collaboration: ASSE has established a successful collaboration with the College of Engineering.
-This year volunteers from our ASSE student group will be working with other student groups in the College of Engineering on health and safety for their projects.
+- College of Engineering Collaboration: ASSP has established a successful collaboration with the College of Engineering.
+This year volunteers from our ASSP student group will be working with other student groups in the College of Engineering on health and safety for their projects.
 If you are interested in being a part of this collaboration, we will be discussing opportunities during our November 3rd meeting.